essenecrucix-netizen/email-autoresponder/profile.md

 # Erik Brisson

 ## 👋 About Me
-CEO of GFI Systems Inc. and passionate developer focused on creating intelligent automation solutions.
+Passionate developer focused on creating intelligent automation solutions.
 Specializing in AI-powered applications that bridge the gap between business operations and cutting-edge technology.

 ## 🚀 Featured Project: Email Autoresponder
 Creator of an innovative AI-powered email automation system that revolutionizes business communication.
 This system combines OpenAI's GPT technology with sophisticated email handling to provide intelligent, context-aware responses while maintaining a consistent brand voice.